arunsamy4444/Nexus-AI-assistant/README.md

-Nexus AI Assistant 🤖
+# Nexus AI Assistant

-A modern, voice-enabled AI assistant with real-time communication features and smart reminders.
+A voice-enabled system for triggering reminders and sending real-time notifications across users and messaging platforms.

+## Context

+In small operational environments (shops, warehouses, agri units), workers often rely on manual coordination and verbal instructions.
+This leads to missed tasks and delays.

+This system tests a simple approach: voice input → task trigger → automated notification.

-✨ Features
+## Features
-💬 AI Chatbot - Powered by Puter.js with text-to-speech

-📱 Telegram Integration - Real messaging with your bot
+- AI Chat Interface (Puter.js with text-to-speech)
+- Voice Input (browser-based speech recognition)
+- Telegram Integration (send and receive messages)

-⏰ Smart Reminders - Voice alerts and notifications
+- Reminder System (scheduled alerts and notifications)

-📊 Activity History - Track all your interactions

-🎤 Voice Control - Speak instead of type

-🔐 Secure Auth - User accounts with Supabase

-🚀 Quick Start
-Sign Up - Create your account

-Enable Microphone - Allow voice input in browser

-Start Chatting - Type or speak to the AI

-Set Reminders - Get voice notifications

-Connect Telegram - Link your messaging
+- Activity History (logs user interactions)
+- Authentication (Supabase-based user accounts)

-🎯 Use Cases
+## Use Case
-Personal Assistant - Daily tasks and information

-Health Reminders - Medication and appointment alerts

-Team Communication - Telegram group coordination

-Learning Companion - AI-powered Q&A
+A worker or supervisor can:
+- Speak a task or reminder
+- Store it in the system
+- Trigger a scheduled notification
+- Deliver it via Telegram or voice output

+This reduces reliance on manual tracking and repeated verbal communication.

-🛠 Tech Stack
+## Tech Stack

 Frontend: React, CSS3, Web Speech API
+Backend: Node.js, Express

-Backend: Node.js, Express, Telegram Bot API
+Messaging: Telegram Bot API
 Database: Supabase (PostgreSQL)

-AI: Puter.js AI services
+AI: Puter.js
 Auth: Supabase Authentication

-📱 Responsive Design
-Works perfectly on:

-📱 Mobile phones

-💻 Tablets

-🖥 Desktop computers

-🌐 All modern browsers

-🎨 Features Highlights
-🎤 Voice input & output

-🔔 Smart reminder system

-💬 Real Telegram messaging

-📈 Activity tracking

-🎯 Glass morphism UI

-⚡ Fast and responsive

-Start your AI journey today! 🚀
+## Notes

+- Designed as a prototype to test voice-based task triggering
+- Not optimized for large-scale deployment
+- Application is deployed on free-tier services (Vercel, Render); backend instances may enter sleep mode during inactivity, which can delay initial response times